Free radicals and the power of antioxidants.

 Vitamin E is a fat-soluble vitamin with antioxidant properties.
 The most studied form of Vitamin E is alpha tocopherol as it is easily available and preferred by the body for absorption and metabolism.
 Vitamin E in this form protects the cell membranes from oxidation and prevents the free radical reaction on cells.

 Vitamin E cannot be produced in our body and can only be obtained from diet and supplementation.
-It is readily available in nuts, seeds, greens, and plant oils, which should be included in the diet.
+It is readily available in nuts, seeds, greens, and plant oils, which should be included in the /health-tips/power-of-vitamin-e/vitamin-e-foods-and-their-benefits.
 Antioxidants are vital to maintaining the integrity and health of cells, translating to healthy muscles, skin and hair.